RM550/Learn-Python-with-Reyan/01_python_fundamental/03_tokens/readme.md

-# Python Tokens Explained 🚀🐍
+# Tokens in python 🚀🐍

 Tokens are the **building blocks** of any Python program.
 Each piece of text in your code that the Python interpreter understands is a token.
 Think of them as the vocabulary of the Python language! 📖✨